 Because of increased braille services offered, a new press was needed to keep pace with the demand.
 In 1955, Treasurer Dean Duffield journeyed to England and ordered a new Timson rotary braille press which cost $10,000 and was capable of embossing 6,000 pages per hour.

 News of the death of Austin Wilson on February 12, 1957, brought much sorrow to the Christian Record office.
 The man with a bold vision who began the work for the blind in its humble infancy was now dead at age 84.
-Austin died without fanfare in his sleep in St. Paul, Minnesota.
+Austin died without fanfare in his sleep in St. Paul, Minnesota and was laid to rest at Elmhurst Cemetary.
 His wife, Johanna, would live until 1960.

 The end of one era, however, brought back traces of another in June of 1957.
 A new district representative with old ties was hired to work in Virginia: E.H.
 Craig.
 Craig had a wife, Wanda.
 Her maiden name was Muck.
 For the next 20 years, Craig would become one of the most successful representatives to date.